mikademarco/zz_micdemarco.github.io/_posts/2016-11-12-setting-up-aspnet-core-onion-architecture-solution-continuous-deployment-docker-hub-free-aws-ec2-container-part-1.md

 The code is available [on github](https://github.com/micdemarco/Mic.Fraz)

-In the solution I have created the the scaffolding for an onion architecture for demonstration, without implementing any repository or business logic.
+In the solution I have created the basic scaffolding for an onion architecture.
+It is for demonstration purposes, without implementing any repository or business logic.

-The api Get method returns a new User from a dummy repository through the UserManager.
+I have added a User controller with a single Get method that returns a new User from a dummy repository through the UserManager.

 ```csharp
     [Route("api/[controller]")]